nikhil-kharbanda/UofT-WeatherDashboard/README.md

 Sample weather output

 NOTE:
 I know the assignment said to convert to imperial, but i set it to Celcius.
 I did create a function to easily switch between the 2, just need to replace k2c to k2f

+To run the program, clone this repo and open the index.html file in your browser.